 Alternative 2A and Alternative 2B would experience delay that is similar to the No Build condition.
 They experience essentially the same amount of delay at the Rockville Pike/South Dr intersection, and a 1% increase in network delay.
-Therefore, while Alternative 3 provides substantial improvements in intersection delay compared with Alternatives 2A and 2B, especially during the PM peak hour, the overall increase in network delay for Alternative 2A and Alternative 3B.
+Therefore, while Alternative 3 provides substantial improvements in intersection delay compared with Alternatives 2A and 2B, especially during the PM peak hour, the overall increase in network delay for Alternative 2A and Alternative 2B is better than Alternative 3.